talamoig/crab-testbed/README.md

   * `ORACLEPASS`: your oracle password
   * `GITUSER`: your github user account
   * `INITDB`: if defined the oracle database will be initialized.
 Necessary only the first time
+  * `HGVER`: version of the crab server.
+It is an optional parameter.
+If it is not configured, the last one will be used (you can obtain it with `git tag -l 'HG*'|tail -1` in the git repository `git://github.com/dmwm/deployment.git`)
   * `REST_HOSTNAME`: hostname of the RESTful CRAB3 interface, aka Crab Server
   * `TW_HOSTNAME`: hostname of the Task Worker. if not defined REST_HOSTNAME will be used instead
   * `GISTEXTURL`: (eg. `https://gist.githubusercontent.com/talamoig/a46f05a991df431febb2/raw/gistfile1.txt`) If you don't provide it, a suggestion